0xsidd/CoinFort/README.md

 Coinfort originated in making a case against a Web3 basher complaining about complex products.

-This way Coinfort eases your web3 spending of funds with only a userId and password.
+This way the Coinfort eases your web3 spending of funds with only a userId and password.